b-pardi/Marker-Tracker/README.md

 ### Beginning Tracking
 - Select either marker tracking or necking point detection
 - Specify parameters (detailed below)
+- Check to use multithreaded tracking if desired
+    - Over 3 times faster than regular single thread, but unstable
-- Click submit, each option's process is described below
+- Click begin tracking, each option's process is described below
     - **Note** if there was a mistake or error in an appended tracking operation, the 3 buttons on the bottom left allow you to remove the most recently appended recorded data from each of the 3 tracking operations separately

 ## Individual Tracking Operation Details
 ### Marker Tracking
+- For hydrogels, click on 2 markers on the hydrogel to track
+- For cell tracking, click one or more cells to track
+    - **Note** if using append feature to track cells across multiple datasets, use only one marker per video
 - Tunable parameters include:
     - Size of bounding box (bbox) for tracker (default 100 pixels)
         - bbox should be slightly larger than the object being tracked